Markov1987/Challenge_2/README.md

 ### Financial

-2017 and 2018 returns where highly different for the analyzed stocks
+2017 and 2018 returns where highly different for the analyzed stocks, the only stocks with positive returns during both years

+Resources/VBA_Challenge_Comparison.PNG